ibm-build-lab/terraform-ibm-cloud-pak/roks/testing/README.md

 Having the credentials set and the `terraform.tfvars` file with custom parameters, the simplest way to run the test is to execute `make` to test on IBM Cloud Classic, or `make test-vpc` to test on IBM Cloud VPC.

-The other manuall way to run the test, is to execute the following Terraform commands:
+The other manual way to run the test, is to execute the following Terraform commands:

 ```bash
 terraform init